 Gigabit Fiber Construction

-Private utility companies such as AT&T, Google, and Time Warner Cable are constructing new and upgrading existing communications infrastructure.
+Private utility companies such as AT&T, Duke University, Google, and Spectrum are constructing new and upgrading existing communications infrastructure.
 The work includes the installation of Gigabit Fiber throughout Durham (which should bring more services, capabilities, and choices for those living and doing business in our community.

 The City of Durham is not performing this work.
 The City is responsible for inspecting the work in the public rights-of-way to ensure it is restored to an acceptable condition.
 A private consulting firm was hired by the City of Durham to assist with the project management and inspections associated with this work (see below for contact information).